 Even the very best executive resume is not enough, if it isn’t used with executive job search best practices . . .

-And, if it isn’t backed up with social proof.
+And, if you haven’t backed it up with social proof.

-Occasionally, the resume a prospective c-suite client sends me is an excellent career marketing document.
+Occasionally, I’ll see an executive resume created by the candidate that is an excellent career marketing document.

-It’s targeted, contains value-driven metrics and relevant keywords, and positions the job seeker as a good-fit candidate for the kinds of jobs he’s seeking.
+They have targeted the resume, and it contains value-driven metrics and relevant keywords.
+Additionally, it positions the job seeker as a good-fit candidate for the kinds of jobs they’re seeking.

-It may not showcase his personal brand . . .
+It may not showcase their personal brand.
 It may need some tweaking.

 But, in my opinion, it should generate SOME response when put into action properly.

-Yet the job seeker complains to me that he’s gotten ZERO TO LITTLE RESPONSE to it.
+Yet they’re getting ZERO TO LITTLE RESPONSE to it.

-When I ask him how he’s using his resume, he says he’s responded to hundreds of job postings on various job boards.
+When I ask them how they’re using the resume, they say they’ve responded to hundreds of job postings on various job boards.

-This is his only job search activity, or where he’s spending the vast majority of his time.
+This is their only job search activity, or where they’re spending the vast majority of they’re time.

-He can’t figure out why very little is happening.
-He feels he’s working hard at his job search and, because he’s using the Internet, he feels he’s embraced the latest and best job search strategies for the digital age.
+They can’t figure out why very little is happening.
+After all, they’re working hard at job search.
+They’re using the Internet.
+Therefore, they feel they’ve embraced the latest and best job search strategies for the digital age.

-Once I do a quick Google search of “His Name”, I know what’s wrong.
+Once I do a quick Google search of “their name”, I know what’s wrong.

-- No meaningful, relevant web pages associated with his name
+- There are no meaningful, relevant web pages associated with their name.

-- No social networking or social media presence of any kind
+- They have little to no social networking or social media presence.

-- Nothing of value will appear to people assessing him as a candidate.
+- Nothing of value will appear to people assessing them as a candidate.

-No wonder his job search is stuck in neutral.
+No wonder their job search is stuck in neutral.

-He’s spending 100% of his time (or close to it) on a method that yields only an estimated 5% or so success rate in landing a job.
+They’re spending 100% of their time (or close to it) on a method that yields only an estimated 5-10% success rate in landing a job.

-To get anywhere, he’ll need to create a job search strategy that relies minimally on using job boards.
-He needs to devote most of his efforts to methods that yield the best results.
+To get anywhere, they’ll need to create a job search strategy that relies minimally on using job boards.
+They need to devote most of their efforts to methods that yield the best results.